-In “The Raven,” Edgar Allan Poe creates a suspenseful and mainly eerie mood through his choice of figurative language, setting, speaking, imagery, and tone.
+In “The Raven,” Edgar Allan Poe creates a nightmarish mood through his character's mood, motivation, and perspective.

 The narrator is a man living in 19th century America and slowly losing his mind